 For general advice on how to choose and evaluate private schools, check out our choosing a school guide.
 For advice on choosing Montessori schools (including preschools), see our Montessori choosing guide.
 If your child is infant or toddler, read our preschool choosing guide.

 Private school expos are a great starting point for finding a school, at any level.
 We have annual private school expos in Toronto, Montreal, Vancouver, Ottawa, Calgary, and Halton-peel.
-These expos allow you to speak with lots of private schools in Canada, many of which are (or have) preschools, all in one place.
-Our expos are all held in the fall.
+These expos allow you to speak with lots of private schools in Canada, many of which are Montessori schools, all in one place.
+Find a Montessori school near you.

 Another great resource in your school search is the Our Kids parent discussion forum.
 The forum is an ideal place to discuss options and debate topics related to Montessori schools.
 Our community of parents, educational experts, school officials, and alumni can help answer your questions and stimulate your thinking.